 Though the findings might sound frightening, the researchers say there’s no need to purge your home of lavender or tea tree oil products.
 “All we’ve done in this study is identify that there are components in lavender and tea tree oil that have hormonal activity,” says Kenneth Korach, senior principal investigator with the NIEHS’s Receptor Biology Group and a co-investigator on the NIEHS study.
 “If your child is being bathed in lavender or tea tree oil and they aren’t showing any abnormalities, then there’s no reason to be concerned,” he says.

-“Millions of people use lavender and tea tree oil but it’s only this small sub-group of patients that have been identified [as developing prepubertal gynecomastia],” says Korach.
+“Millions of people use lavender and tea tree oil but it’s only this small sub-group of patients that have been identified [as],” says Korach.
 Exactly why only a very small number of boys who frequently use either or both of those substances develop gynecomastia is unknown.
 Korach says that further research is needed to identify what makes some boys’ hormonal systems sensitive to lavender and tea tree oil.

 One thing the NIEHS study does is highlight just how little we know about these substances.
 Essential oils are concentrated, plant-derived liquids obtained through mechanical methods such as distillation or cold pressing.
 While they have been used for thousands of years, surprisingly little research has been done on their impact on the human body.
 “A lot of society thinks that because the oils are natural, they’re safe,” says Ramsey.

 But as his research shows, essential oils do have the potential to impact the body’s endocrine system and lead to physical changes.
 Whether they could be related to other hormone-related conditions is unknown.
 “It’s a field that should be more investigated because there are so many people that use them,” says Ramsey.